Dates: October 6-31, 2021 at 7:30PM, plus 2:00PM matinees on October 10, 16, 24, 31

 Kentucky Shakespeare has approximately 15 free parking spots available on the side of the building, and there is also ample free street parking.
 If parking on the street, out of respect for our neighbors, we ask that you not park in front of the residential buildings on the east end of Myrtle Street.
 There is ample space for Street parking on Myrtle Street in front of Kentucky Shakespeare, Aztec Flooring, and WaterStep, as well as on 6th Street parking by Central Park.

 How long is the production?

 How do I get a ticket?

 Ticketing is through Eventbrite and now on sale!
 If you are having ticketing issues, please email firstname.lastname@example.org.
 There are only 60 tickets available per performance.

 How do I get a Turn of the Screw t-shirt?

 During the ticket checkout process, you will be asked if you'd like to make a donation to Kentucky Shakespeare at that time.
 Donors $20 and above will receive a limited-edition Turn of the Screw t-shirt upon arrival at the performance, with one t-shirt per each $20 donation.

 Drinks from our Brown-Forman bar will be available for purchase.
 Food will not be available at the performance.

 Is the production suitable for children?

-The production is rated PG-13, recommended for ages 13 and up due to content, violence and potentially frightening sounds and images.
-For specific show content, please contact the office at email@example.com or 502.574.9900.
+The production is recommended for ages 12 and up due to content and potentially frightening sounds and imagery.
+For specific show content and questions, please contact the office at email@example.com or 502.574.9900.